dapr/python-sdk/daprdocs/content/en/python-sdk-docs/_index.md

 no_list: true
 ---

-Dapr offers a variety of packages to help with the development of Python applications.
+Dapr offers a variety of subpackages to help with the development of Python applications.
 Using them you can create Python clients, servers, and virtual actors with Dapr.

 ## Prerequisites